Legal basis 'unclear' for care home 'severe restrictions' and visiting ban during pandemic

 She said: "The distress caused to residents, none of that would come as a surprise to us - we've seen those declines take place ourselves - but to find out that none of it probably has any legal basis that was a bit of a revelation to me.
 I was quite taken aback by that, although I had always felt it was deeply wrong."

-Ms Russell, whose mother was in a care home in Lanarkshire, said care home residents rights were "thrown under a bus" and that relatives faced repeated obstacles to seeing loved ones even after visiting rules were relaxed.
+Ms Russell, whose mother was in a care home in Lanarkshire from 2019 until her death in July 2021, said care home residents rights were "thrown under a bus" and that relatives faced repeated obstacles to seeing loved ones even after visiting rules were relaxed.

 She said: "We never knew who we were up against.
 The guidance would improve and then the care homes wouldn't let us in, and then when that started to improve public health locally would locked us out, so we were constantly up against it.